Immigration 101 for Staff and Faculty

 3. What is full-time enrollment for international students?

 International students in F-1 or J-1 status are required to enroll in a full course of study during the academic year, as a condition of maintaining their immigration status.
 Although most often equated with what the school considers “full-time” enrollment for other purposes, the rules for “full course of study” also depend on whether the student is in F or J status and what level of education the student is pursuing.
 The rules for maintaining a full course of study for immigration purposes are complicated and do not always conform to the what might make the best academic sense.
-Because of this, academic advisers should recommend that students seek advice from the International Programs and Services Office before dropping a course or planning any other schedule variations.
+Because of this, academic advisers should recommend that students seek advice from the International Student and Scholar Services Office before dropping a course or planning any other schedule variations.

 4. What if an international student changes major or degree level—does the student need to do anything?

 Yes, students need their immigration documents to reflect their current degree program and level of study.
-If a student plans to change majors or degree level, please have them contact IPS for procedures on how to obtain updated immigration documents.
+If a student plans to change majors or degree level, please have them contact ISSS for procedures on how to obtain updated immigration documents.